-Texoma Council of Governments’ Annual Audit Report including financial statements and supplementary information for fiscal year ended April 30, 2018, is submitted for the Governing Board’s review and acceptance.
+Texoma Council of Governments Annual Audit Report including financial statements and supplementary information for fiscal year ended April 30, 2019, is submitted for your review and acceptance.
 This report was prepared in accordance with TCOG’s bylaws.
-We believe the data presented is accurate in all material aspects; that it is presented in a manner designed to fairly set forth the financial position and results of TCOG operations as measured by the financial activity of its various grants and contracts; and that all disclosures necessary to enable the reader to gain maximum understanding of TCOG’s financial affairs and to satisfy Federal and State requirements of applicable grants are included.
-Standards issued by the Office of Management and Budget Uniform Guidance and GASB Statement No. 34, Basic Financial Statements – and Management’s Discussion and Analysis – for State and Local Governments, as amended and interpreted as of April 30, 2018, were followed in the operations and audit of TCOG.
+We believe the data presented is accurate in all material aspects; that it is presented in a manner designed to fairly set forth the financial position and results of TCOG operations as measured by the financial activity of its various grants and contracts; and, that all disclosures necessary to enable the reader to gain maximum understanding of TCOG’s financial affairs and to satisfy Federal and State requirements of applicable grants are included.
+Standards issued by the Office of Management and Budget Uniform Guidance and GASB Statement No. 34, Basic Financial Statements – and Management’s Discussion and Analysis – for State and Local Governments, as amended and interpreted, as of April 30, 2019, were followed in the operation and audit of TCOG.

 TCOG’s accounting records are maintained on a modified accrual basis, with revenues recorded when susceptible to accrual and expenditures recorded when liabilities are incurred, if measurable.
-This policy is implemented by generally accepted accounting principles and the Common Rule.
+This policy is implemented by generally accepted accounting principles.

 Budgetary amounts reported on the schedule of revenues and expenditures in memorandum form are monitored monthly for variances by TCOG staff.
 Variances are dealt with on an individual basis, according to contractual requirements of the specific grant or contract.

-TCOG operations are controlled by grants, or contract arrangements, with the United States of America and the State of Texas.
-For the fiscal year ended April 30, 2018, the largest sub-grantee of TCOG is Tri-County Senior Nutrition Project (Tri-County).
+TCOG operations are controlled by grant, or contract arrangements, with the United States of America and the State of Texas.
+For the fiscal year ended April 30, 2019, the largest sub-grantee of TCOG is Tri-County Senior Nutrition Project (Tri-County).
 Tri-County contracts with an independent public accounting firm for an annual audit of its operations.
-The resulting audit report will be presented to the Governing Board for review and approval upon receipt.
+The resulting audit report will be presented to the Governing Body for review and approval upon receipt.

-During the fiscal year ended April 30, 2018, TCOG, through grants and contracts, operated the Area Agency on Aging of Texoma, Community and Economic Development and Planning Activities, Criminal Justice Planning, Homeland Security Planning, Emergency 911, Weatherization Assistance Program, Comprehensive Energy Assistance Program, Section 8 Housing, and other programs for the Texoma Region.
+During the fiscal year ended April 30, 2019, TCOG, through grants and contracts, operated the Area Agency on Aging of Texoma, Community and Economic Development and Planning Activities, Criminal Justice Planning, Homeland Security Planning, Emergency 911, Weatherization Assistance Program, Comprehensive Energy Assistance Program, Section 8 Housing, Public Housing Authorities of eighteen cities, and other programs for the Texoma Region.

 Fixed assets are recorded at cost from grant funds or local funds.
 Fixed assets purchased from local funds are depreciated and grants are charged accordingly in conformity with Office of Management and Budget Uniform Guidance.

-The undersigned Executive Director hereby certifies that based upon the enclosed audited financial data, TCOG’s indirect cost for fiscal year ended April 30, 2017 was 5.8% of total expenditures and did not exceed 15% of total expenditures, as defined by The Local Government Code, Chapter 391, 586.(f)(1).
+The undersigned Executive Director and Finance Director hereby certify that based upon the enclosed audited financial data, TCOG’s indirect cost for fiscal year ended April 30, 2019, was 4.94% of total expenditures and did not exceed 15% of total expenditures, as defined by The Local Government Code, Chapter 391, 586.(f)(1).

 The Annual Audit Report contains an unmodified opinion from the auditors and contains no findings.
 There are no questioned or disallowed costs, instances of noncompliance, or other reportable conditions.
 The audit firm has not issued a separate management letter.